-The Family ended up costing Dennis up to $100,000, today that would be around $700,000.
-Most of the money was spent on car repair bills, clothes, food and penicillin shots.
-When Wilson finally had enough of Manson’s freeloading Wilson simply moved out of his own house.
+Manson and his family ended up costing Wilson about $100,000, converted to today that’s about $700,000.
+Most of the money went to car repair bills, clothes, food and penicillin shots.
+When Wilson finally had enough of Manson and his antics, Wilson simply moved out of his own house.
+After the infamous Manson murders in the summer of ’69, Wilson said, “I’m the luckiest guy in the world, because I got off only losing my money.”

-“I told them about our involvement with the Maharishi and they told me they too had a guru, a guy named Charlie who’d recently come out of jail after 12 years.
-His mother was a hooker, his father was a gangster, he’d drifted into crime when I met him I found he had great musical ideas.
-We’re writing together now.
-He’s dumb, in some ways, but I accept his approach and have learnt from him.
 He taught me a dance.
 The Inhibition.
 You have to imagine you’re a frozen man and the ice is thawing out.
 Start with your fingertips, then all the rest of you, then you extend it to a feeling that the whole universe is thawing out.”

 Photos of Wilson home located at 14400 Sunset Boulevard.